jwiedeman/NeuralDojo/market_NN_plus_ultra/README.md

 ## Next Steps

-See [`task_tracker.md`](./task_tracker.md) for the current backlog.
+See [`task_tracker.md`](./task_tracker.md) for the current backlog and [`docs/research_agenda.md`](./docs/research_agenda.md) for a narrative roadmap that ties milestones together.
 Contributions should keep the "ultimate trader" vision in mind: exploit rich features, stay modular, and pursue ROI relentlessly.

 ## Feature Registry